opensource-force/osf-blog/content/posts/back-to-base-ics/index.md

 Twenty-six years later there are eight billion.
 In real life, we call this increase a triumph of modern medicine, in the biz we call it a scaling problem.

-If you want to bore yourself nauseous for an hour, go look up system design interview prep where some dude from a faang company takes you through building out some system with eleventy-billion users and how cool they all are to have eleventy-billion users.
+If you want to bore yourself nauseous for an hour, go look up system design interview prep where some dude from a faang (this acronym is for Facebook (now Meta), Apple, Amazon, Netflix, and Google (now Alphabet).
+Originally Netflix, whose market cap is a fraction of the others, was included so as to avoid the unfortunate F-word acronym without it, but given Facebook being Meta now, perhaps there is a four-letter acronym that could be used instead.
+I leave the anagraming of that as an exercise for the reader) company takes you through building out some system with eleventy-billion users and how cool they all are to have eleventy-billion users.
 He'll let you know that you need to handle a gazillion api calls an hour, and a gajillion bytes of data per call so that they can check that you know what Amazon Web Service you need to handle that kind of volume since you're definitely not building it yourself.

 According to Claude, here are the top ten apps by Monthly Active Users (MAUs):